The Frank R. Lautenberg Chemical Safety for the 21st Century Act Implementation Activities

 - View meeting materials from the December 6, 2017 public meeting held on implementation of the New Chemicals Review program

 - View meeting materials from the December 14, 2016 public meeting held to update the public on changes to the New Chemicals Review program

 - Issued a Strategic Plan to promote the development and implementation of alternative test methods and strategies to reduce, refine or replace vertebrate animal testing.

 Confidential Business Information

-- Requested public comment on approaches for assigning and applying unique identifiers under TSCA § 14(g)(4).
+- Issued Agency policy for assigning and applying unique identifiers under TSCA § 14(g)(4).
 When a CBI claim for chemical identity is approved, EPA is required to assign a unique identifier to that chemical identity.

 - Issued Agency interpretation of revised TSCA § 14(c)(3) as requiring that chemical manufacturers and other entities who submit information to EPA under TSCA provide support for non-exempt CBI claims at the time the information claimed as CBI is submitted to EPA.

 - EPA published proposed risk management requirements for three chemicals with risk assessments completed prior to the date of enactment.

 - Learn more about TCE and view proposed rules for TCE use in spot cleaning and aerosol degreasing and in vapor degreasing